From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Abstract

 \section{Abstract}

-Knotted fields in classical and quantum systems were long recognized for their non-trivial topologies and particle-like behavior, but practical applications have been limited by the difficulty of stabilizing them.
-Recently, stable knotted solitonic textures--heliknotons--have been discovered in chiral liquid crystals, forming adaptive crystal assemblies via elastic distortion-mediated interactions.
-We use machine learning to develop single-site coarse-grained potentials that accurately capture these chiral anisotropic interactions, enabling large-scale simulations beyond the reach of fine-grained methods.
-Our machine-learned potentials reproduce the experimentally observed assemblies and provide an efficient framework for modeling a wide range of topological textures.
+Knotted fields in classical and quantum systems have long been recognized for their non-trivial topologies and particle-like behavior, but practical applications have been limited by the difficulty of stabilizing them.
+Recently, stable knotted solitonic textures--heliknotons--were discovered in chiral liquid crystals, forming adaptive crystal assemblies via elastic distortion-mediated interactions.
+We use machine learning to develop single-site coarse-grained potentials that accurately capture these chiral anisotropic effective interactions. {The resulting potentials accurately reproduce experimentally observed heliknoton assemblies and enable simulations at length and time scales far beyond the range of fine-grained continuum models.
+This general framework is readily transferable to other topological solitons, providing a powerful route to understand, predict, and ultimately control their collective behavior and dynamics.}